Clicky

 Income Statement

-For a business to be financially stable, it must generate more revenue from the sale of its product and service.
+For a business to be financially stable, it must generate more revenue from the sale of its products and services.
 An INCOME STATEMENT is also known as a Profit and Loss Account.
-It is a financial statement showing a business’ revenues and expenses in a given period.
+It is a financial statement showing a business’s revenues and expenses in a given period.
 Usually, it is expressed either in a fiscal year or a full calendar year.
 This is done by taking all revenues and subtracting all operating and non-operating expenses.